pilgrimlyieu/Focust/docs/QUICKSTART.md

 ## First Launch

-When you first launch Focust, you'll see the settings window with default configuration already loaded.
-The application is **already running** and will start reminding you to take breaks based on the default schedule.
+When you first launch Focust, you'll find it in your system tray icon.
+The application **is already running in the background** and will start reminding you to take breaks based on the default schedule.

 ### Understanding the Default Setup